Druzhkova/Curved-header/README.md

-# CSS Only Non-Rectangular Header | How to Make Curved Header using Html5 and CSS3
+# Curved header using CSS only